Bicycle Austin

 Convince local bike stores to include a red rear flashing light on every bike they sell.
 (They can either eat the whopping $5 wholesale cost, or raise the price of the bike by $5.
 It's a better deal for the cyclist too, because that light that costs the shop $5 would cost the cyclist $15.)

 Lobby for bike lanes and bike-friendly streets.
+First check out what the City already has planned.
 See our list of ideal facilities for bikes.

-The Texas Bicycle Coalition lobbies for bike legislation (and opposes legislation which would hurt cycling).
-Hook up with them to work on legislative issues.
+The Texas Bicycle Coalition lobbies for bike legislation (and opposes legislation which would hurt cycling) at the state level.
+Hook up with them to work on legislative issues for all of Texas.

 Lobby for a state law which would revoke the license of any motorist convicted of causing the death of any other road user (pedestrian, cyclist, or other motorist).